Precision shooting scope adjustment

 -> Disadvantage: Requires a telescope at the first focal plane…

-You can now, whatever method you used, shoot your second bullet, which should be very close to the center…
+You can now, whichever method you used, fire your second ball, which should be very close to the center…

 Step 3: Finalize with a precise grouping